AR500 Armor FragLock Spall and Fragmentation Coating

 Part 3: Steel Armor & Frag/Spall - Can it be contained?

 Part 4: Steel Armor & Frag/Spall - Can it be contained?

 More Details on the AR500 Armor FragLock Base Coat and FragLock Build-up options:

 Some may tell you it’s all about the unique primers that make a coat effective.
 In a ballistic application, such as AR500 Body Armor, any sort of primer has little effect if the receiving end isn’t prepped properly and is often a technique of placing a less functional Band-Aid on an improperly prepared surface – it’s simply a thin layer of paint between two surfaces with little adhesion benefits and no ballistic properties.
 Each of our armor plates go through a series of processes to ensure proper surface prep allowing maximum adhesion of the FragLock coating making it as effective as possible.
 Our armor goes through 4 stages of cleaning and prep before it even hits our paint booth.
-The FragLock Base Coat offers an extremely durable finish that is chemical resistant, water-resistant, wear-resistant and requires no maintenance.
-Applied by hand, this coat also provides a high traction surface creating a unique texture on each piece of armor.
+The FragLock Base Coat offers an extremely durable finish that is chemical resistant, water-resistant, wear-resistant, and requires no maintenance.
+Applied by hand (note that due to our plates being hand sprayed, our plate weights have a variation of +/- 10% of the overall plate weight), this coat also provides a high traction surface creating a unique texture on each piece of armor.
 This texture helps grip the plate and keep it in position while in your carrier.